siemens/ix/packages/documentation/docs/mobile.md

 };
 ```

 As mentioned above, in some cases it is beneficial to adapt the layouts (breakpoints) depending on the hardware.
-For example, the layout `md` will be applied for an iPhone in landscape orientation and an iPad in portrait orientation.
+For example, the layout `md` will be applied for an iPhone in landscape orientation and iPad in portrait orientation.

-Ionic provides some [utility functions](https://ionicframework.com/docs/react/platform#platforms) that can be helpful to decide which layout to choose.
+Ionic provides [utility functions](https://ionicframework.com/docs/react/platform#platforms) that help to decide which layout to choose.

 ```tsx
 const ipad = [`sm`, 'md', 'lg'];